TerrelRJones/auto-shine-app/README.md

 ### Overview
-Auto-Shine is a mobile application that allows users to book a moibile carwash and or detail.
+Auto-Shine is a mobile application that allows users to book a mobile carwash and or detail.
 Auto-Shine is Uber, Doordash for car washing, and or detailing.
 A user can simply open the app, see what is available and schedule an appointment.

 ### Features